akesterson/cmdarg/README.md

         -b,--boolean-thing : Boolean.
 Some boolean thing
         -a,--myarray v[, ...] : Array.
 Some array of stuff.
 Pass this argument multiple times for multiple values.

+You can change the formatting of help messages with helper functions. (see Helpers, below).

 Setting arrays and hashes
 =========================